w3c/Guide/bp.md

 support the spec for it to be
 successful, and indicate what degree of critical mass would be needed.
-Is this spec serving a specialized community and only that community needs to implement and adopt it for it to be successful? by those who need to use it?
+Is this spec serving a specialized community and only that community needs to implement and adopt it for it to be successful?
 Or are there critical ecosystem dependencies, e.g. the spec must be deployed on both the cloud/server and browser/client, or must be supported both in products for producers and consumers of web content, to be really useful?

 ### Socialized proposal
 *Strongly Recommended*: An initial draft of the technical specification has been written down and socialized in a community where potential users,  web site / app developer, framework/took developer, and core technology implementers are represented.
-The state of community consensus around the initial draft should be documented: Did potential users and key implementers participate openly in the discussion?
+The state of community consensus around the initial draft should be documented: Did potential users and key implementers actively participate in the discussion?
 Are there any indications that social or economic pressure was applied to suppress dissent?
 Did the discussion generate sustained expressions of opposition or  unwillingness to implement / use / make patent commitments from key stakeholders?
 If there are indications that consensus in a WG will be difficult to achieve, proposers are well advised to make a persuasive case for how the proposed Recommendation Track work can be successful.

 ### The proposers are not seeking a rubber stamp from W3C
-*Strongly Recommended*: W3C Recommendations signify a broad consensus across the  membership of W3C that a spec both serves a real mainstream need and it is inclusive of a diverse, worldwide community using different languages, with various levels of ability, and who interact with various levels of trust.
-Thus the proposers of Recommendation-track work should be prepared to accommodate feedback to make a spec more internationalizeable, accessible, secure, etc. Likewise,it should not promote the interests of one group of members at the expense of another, e.g. taking sides in a product-driven "standards war."
+*Strongly Recommended*: Proposers of Recommendation-track work should be prepared for the Working Group to make substantive changes to the initial draft in response to feedback.
+A W3C Recommendation sigfifies that a specification has broad consensus across the  membership of W3C.
+It is particularly important to ensure that a spec both serves a real mainstream need
+*and*  is inclusive of a diverse, worldwide community using different languages, with various levels of ability, and who interact with various levels of trust.
+Likewise, proposed Recommendation-track work should not promote the interests of one group of members at the expense of another, e.g. taking sides in a product-driven "standards war."

 ### Incubation
 The draft has matured through an incubation phase  in WICG or another CG, IG, or have been submitted by a member organization based on product experience.
 The language in the [Web Platform WG charter](http://w3c.github.io/charter-html/group-charter.html#deliverables)
-describes a best practice:
+describes a good practice:
 > The Working Group will not adopt new proposals until they have matured through the Web Platform Incubator Community Group or another similar incubation phase.

 ### Expressions of interest